Three Durable Capabilities

 What It Means

-Adaptive Builders synthesize self-directed learning and integrative solving to execute, developing through cycles of building, testing, learning from failures, and adapting.
+Adaptive Builders execute under uncertainty—when full information isn’t available, when the right answer can’t be reasoned out in advance.
+They synthesize self-directed learning and integrative solving through cycles of building, testing, learning from failures, and adapting.
 They exercise restraint in complexity, discovering through iteration that simple solutions executed well often deliver more value than sophisticated ones.

 Example in Action